-To use OMP, your FORTRAN compiler must include libraries to enable the in-code parallelization directives.
+To use OMP, your Fortran compiler must include libraries to enable the in-code parallelization directives.
 OMP distributes calculations for individual processes, such as chemistry within a single grid cell or advection/diffusion along a single row of cells, to a number of CPUs defined by the user.
 Once each CPU has completed its calculations, it works on the next individual process until all processes over the entire grid are completed.

 To use MPI, you must have an external MPI library installed on your system.
 MPICH is a specific open source MPI library widely used in the numerical modeling community; CAMx has been specifically developed and tested using MPICH.
-With MPI, the CAMx modeling grid is divided into sub-regions and each is assigned to a CPU on the user-defined network.
-Each CPU operates the entire model on its assigned sub-region and passes common information needed by other CPUs via large data "messages".
+With MPI, each CAMx grid is divided into sub-domains ("slices") and each slice is assigned to a CPU on the user-defined network.
+Each CPU operates the entire model on its assigned slice and passes common information needed by other CPUs via data "messages".

 MPI in CAMx is designed using a "master/slave" parallel processing approach.
 The CPU on which the program is launched serves as the master node and will not conduct any model computations on any part of the modeling domain.
-This process will perform all of the model setup, the vast majority of I/O, and manage the communication between the slave or compute nodes.
+This process will perform all of the model setup, the vast majority of I/O, and manage the communication between the slave or compute nodes, which integrate the model forward for each grid slice.
 Since the master node handles the important I/O it is the only CPU that needs access to the disk volume containing the input files and the location of the output directory.
 This approach allows for a minimal amount of network traffic to/among the compute nodes by eliminating the need for them to manage NFS mounts.
-The master node may need access to the LAN for data access, but the compute nodes only need access to a copy of the executable program.
-This can be accomplished in a number of ways: (1) have an NFS mount on the master node accessible to the internal cluster network and launch the model from that location; or (2) port a copy of the executable program, using rcp or scp, to the user's home directory on each compute node.
+The master node may need access to the LAN for data access, but the compute nodes only need access to the internal cluster network.
+However, the compute nodes will need access to a copy of the executable program.
+This can be accomplished in a number of ways: (1) have an NFS mount on the master node accessible to the internal cluster network and launch the model from that location; or (2) port a copy of the executable program, using rcp or scp, to the user's home directory on each compute node and launch the model from the user's home directory on the master node.

-During each model time step, when computations are performed by the compute nodes, some information is written to the diagnostic and message output files.
+During each model time step, when grid slice computations are performed by the compute nodes, some information is written to the diagnostic and message output files.
 Rather than just eliminate this information altogether, we decided to create node-specific versions of each of these two files and have each compute node write the information to its own version.
 However, in order to prevent the need to have the output directory available to the compute node across the network, we have designed the model so that the node-specific files are created in the current working directory.
-This means that if the model is launched from an NFS-mounted directory, all of the node-specific files will all be created in that location.
+This means that if the model is launched from an NFSmounted directory, all of the node-specific files will all be created in that location.
 On the other hand, if the model is launched from a user's home directory on the compute nodes, you will have to log in to the specific compute node to view the files.

-When using a hybrid MPI/OMP approach, the domain will be divided into slices in the usual way as part of MPI, but when operating on a particular slice, the host will spawn multiple OMP threads to parallelize the portions of the code where OMP directives have been included.
+When using a hybrid MPI/OMP approach, the grids will be divided into slices in the usual way as part of MPI, but when operating on a particular slice, the host will spawn multiple OMP threads to parallelize the portions of the code where OMP directives have been included.